Atlas CMS

 A Content Type is the schema (blueprint) for your content in Atlas CMS — like a table definition in a relational database.
 It declares the fields that make up an entity.
 The actual data you store against a content type is called an Entry.

-You create and manage content types through the Atlas dashboard.
+You can create content types in the Atlas dashboard or through the Management API.
 This page explains the concepts behind content types and the field types available, so you know what to expect when reading entries through the Public API.

 Fields